Tala Finance

 Tala is an American financial infrastructure company providing credit, lending and other services to people in Latin America, Asia and East Africa.

-The company is headquartered in Santa Monica, California and was founded by Shivani Siroya, who currently serves as Chief Executive Officer.
+The company is headquartered in Santa Monica, California and was founded by Shivani Siroya, who is Chief Executive Officer.
 Tala states that its mission is to provide financial services to individuals who lack traditional access due to the absence of a formal financial history.(also referred to as the "unbanked").
-As of 2025, the company has raised $350 million dollars from PayPal Ventures, Revolution Growth, IVP, and GV.
+As of 2025, the company has raised $350 million from PayPal Ventures, Revolution Growth, IVP, and GV.

 By 2024, the company had over 12 million customers and had disbursed over $7 billion in credit.
 It has offices in the United States as well as Nairobi (Kenya), Mexico City, (Mexico), Manila (Philippines) and Bangalore (India).

 History

 Founder and CEO Shivani Siroya started the financial infrastructure company in 2011.
 One of her goals was to reimagine traditional credit lending based on her experience studying health and microfinance in sub-Saharan and West African countries while working for the United Nations Population Fund.
 After interviewing 3,500 micro-entrepreneurs, Siroya concluded that these individuals needed a pathway into a formal financial system.
 The company developed an Android app that leveraged alternative data to assign instant credit scores to users, the majority of whom are women.